Energy Level Diagram Depicting Raman Scattering

 Raman spectroscopy is the study of the interaction between light and matter in which the light that is inelastically scattered: a process called the Raman effect.

 In a Raman spectroscopy experiment, photons of a single wavelength (in the visible range this would be light of a single color) are focused onto a sample.
 Most commonly a laser is used as it is a powerful monochromatic source.
-The photons interact with the molecules and are either reflected, absorbed or scattered.
+The photons interact with the molecules and are either reflected, absorbed, transmitted or scattered.
 With Raman spectroscopy, we study the scattered photons.

 Photons interacting with molecules most commonly scatter elastically.
 This is called Rayleigh scattering.
 Rayleigh scattered photons have the same wavelength as the incident light.
 However, approximately 1 out of a million photons are inelastically scattered...an effect first described by Sir Chandrasekhara Raman in 1922.